 Trauma care quality improvement

-A trauma system is a coordinated network of healthcare services within a region that manages the entire care pathway for trauma patients, from injury to rehabilitation.
-It includes patient care from the point of injury, pre-hospital care, emergency department resuscitation, specialist emergency surgical intervention, and rehabilitation until the patient is reintegrated into society (8).
-Trauma systems are associated with better patient outcomes (9).

 Survival rates after a traumatic event are influenced by multiple factors.
 Injury severity, quality and speed of care, and access to specialized trauma care facilities are the most crucial factors affecting a patient's chance of survival (10).
 Multiple Trauma Quality Improvement (TQI) initiatives originating in high-income countries have emerged to enhance trauma care worldwide (4).
 These initiatives include the adoption of Advanced Trauma Life Support protocols, the Eastern Association for the Surgery of Trauma’s clinical practice guidelines and the establishment of local and national trauma databases.

 The implementation of trauma systems has been particularly impactful, leading to a more streamlined and coordinated approach to trauma care delivery (9).
+Trauma systems are coordinated networks of healthcare services within a region that manage the entire care pathway for trauma patients, from injury to rehabilitation.
+They include patient care from the point of injury, pre-hospital care, emergency department resuscitation, specialist emergency surgical intervention, and rehabilitation until the patient is reintegrated into society (8).
+Trauma systems are associated with better patient outcomes (9).

 The survival rates of patients within a trauma system are significantly influenced by the stage of development of the system (11).
 In established trauma systems, trauma centers play a crucial role.
 By providing multidisciplinary advanced care, the presence of trauma centers is associated with improved patient outcomes, particularly for those with severe injuries (9, 10).
 Trauma centers are nowadays an essential part of larger hospitals and serve as the designated facility for the regional trauma system (7, 11).
 In the United States, trauma centers are classified into four levels by the American College of Surgeons Committee on Trauma, based on trauma patient volume, staff requirements, and educational and research activities, where level-1 provides the most advanced care (14).

 Trauma quality improvement programs